samuelcasanova/ddd-course-codelytv/README.md

 <!-- PROJECT LOGO -->
 <div align="center">
   <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/d/d9/Node.js_logo.svg/1280px-Node.js_logo.svg.png" alt="Logo" height="80">
-  <h3 align="center">Hexagonal Architecture Course Repository</h3>
+  <h3 align="center">CQRS Course Repository</h3>
 </div>

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This educational project is the practicing part of the Hexagonal Architecture Course from CodelyTV Pro.
+This educational project is the practicing part of the CQRS Course from CodelyTV Pro.
+This project starts from the end of the Hexagonal Architecture course in this repo: https://github.com/samuelcasanova/hexagonal-architecture-course-codelytv.git

 The project consists of 2 endpoints:
 - Create a Video (POST)
 - Search for all videos (GET)

-The project includes integration and e2e/acceptance tests.
+The project includes unit, integration and e2e/acceptance tests.

 ### Built With